christinerose/gibbr.org/blog/hillingar/index.md

   (pps ppx_cstruct)))
 ```
 Which tells dune to preprocess the Opam package `ppx_cstruct` with the host compiler.
-As this information is only available from the build manager, this requires fetching all dependancy sources to support cross compilation with the `opam-monorepo` tool:
+As this information is only available from the build manager, this requires fetching all dependency sources to support cross compilation with the `opam-monorepo` tool:

 > Cross-compilation - the details of how to build some native code can come late in the pipeline, which isn't a problem if the sources are available^[[github.com/tarides/opam-monorepo](https://github.com/tarides/opam-monorepo/blob/feeb325c9c8d560c6b92cbde62b6a9c5f20ed032/doc/faq.mld#L42)].

 This means we're essentially encoding the compilation context in the build system rules.
-To remove the requirement to clone dependancy sources locally with `opam-monorepo` we could try and encode the compilation context in the package manager.
+To remove the requirement to clone dependency sources locally with `opam-monorepo` we could try and encode the compilation context in the package manager.
 However, preprocessing can be at the OCaml module level of granualrity.
-Dune deals with this level of granuality with file dependancies, but Opam doesn't.
+Dune deals with this level of granuality with file dependencies, but Opam doesn't.
 Tigher integration between the build and package manager could improve this situation, like Rust's `cargo`.
 There are some plans towards modularising Opam and creating tigher integration with Dune.